Decade by Decade

 As a business, Starlight was losing money as a new decade, the 1970s, waited in the wings.

 By the end of the 1960s, Starlight Theatre was losing money.
 In 1970, a plea went out to the community for underwriting money critical for the preservation of the theatre.
-Following the 1971 season, at the Starlight Board of Directors’ request, Richard Berger retired as producing director, and Anthony Ferrara took over the management reins.
+Following the 1971 season, Richard Berger retired as producing director, and Anthony Ferrara took over the management reins.
 He was responsible for both the artistic and financial sides of the house.

 By the mid-1970s, declining attendance indicated Starlight was in serious trouble.
 Audiences missed the lavish sets and melodies of Starlight’s earlier operettas, its popular musical comedies, the sounds of its orchestra and, of course, the local choruses of talented, young Kansas City performers.